jinxo13/HuaweiB525Router/README.md

 - Injected error messages in router API responses when missing (refer to errors.py for the list)
 - Additional custom API calls like getSignalStrength() - returns strength rating of 0 - 5
 - For Optus Australia users allows setting DNS and Port Forwarding which is either hidden or disabled in the Web UI
+- Support settings where the router requires an encrypted request

 ## Example usage
 ```python